-Discover Wichita State is a program provided for juniors, seniors, transfer students and their parents (or guest) in various cities throughout Kansas.
+Discover Wichita State is a program provided for juniors, seniors, transfer students and their parents (or guests) in various cities throughout Kansas.
 You will learn about the programs and opportunities available at WSU through current students and staff.
-There will be a drawing for a $1,000 WSU scholarship for any seniors and transfer students who are admitted to WSU or who submit an application and $30 application fee that evening.
 Dinner is provided for the student and one guest.
 Each additional guest will be charged $10.
 Hosted in September.

 Wichita State University welcomes accomplished students from diverse backgrounds to a day full of fun.
 Students will have the opportunity to learn about our degrees, opportunities and resources.
 This program features a special presentation by the Office of Multicultural Affairs and current WSU student perspectives!
 Information on campus life, student organizations and scholarships will also be provided.
 Free to attend, hosted in October. *This is an invitation-only event.

 In cooperation with Academic Affairs, the Office of Admissions helps to host community college advisors, administrators and other personnel to WSU each year.
 Attendees will benefit from comprehensive information about Wichita State academics, transfer scholarship opportunities and open dialogue with the WSU community.
 Behind the scenes tours, lunch and a special WSU gift are also provided to each attendee.
 This is an invitation-only program, but open to any community college advisor.

 Coordinated individually at select Kansas community colleges, these annual programs occur across the state.
 Community college advisors, faculty and administrators have an opportunity to interact with WSU administrators, advisors and admissions staff in a focused event.
 Transfer advising, scholarship and student life opportunities are shared during this activity.

 Access College Today is a unique opportunity for students with disabilities.
 Access College Today provides an opportunity for students to see Wichita State’s campus, learn more about the admissions process, Financial Aid, Disability Services and TRIO Disability Support Services.
-Students will also have the opportunity to see Fairmount Towers and eat in the Fairmount Tower’s Dining Hall.
+Students will also have the opportunity to tour our on-campus housing and eat in the dining hall.
 Free to attend, hosted in October.